stevenjlance/Introduction-To-Conditionals/README.md

 ![](https://media.giphy.com/media/JKxR8cXk722wxV18e3/giphy.gif)
 7. We want to print out an emoji image when the mood button is clicked.
 If the mood button has been clicked less than 10 times, we want a happy emoji to print.
 Otherwise, print out the angry emoji for clicking too many times.
 The images are uploaded on the sidebar.
 ![](https://media.giphy.com/media/ehfQ6hOyssHl3PegsP/giphy.gif)

+8. **BONUS STRETCH**: A form has been created to accept a username and password.
+For this stretch problem:
+  - Store a username and password in two new variables.
+  - Select for the submit button and attach and event listener for when the user clicks on the button.
+  - A form has been created to accept the username and password.
+Get the values from the form when the submit button is clicked. **HINT**: Google `.value` property for JavaScript forms.
+  - If the username matches the username you stored in the variable, print a message to the user.
+If the username does not match, return a seperate message telling them to try again.
+  - If the password matches the password you stored in the variable, print a message to the user.
+If the password does not match, return a seperate message telling them to try again.
+  - If both the username **AND** password matches, return a message telling them they have logged in.
+If the username and/or password doesn't match, return a message telling them to try again.